Mohamad-Sobhie/Docker_Volume_Backup/README.md

 This Docker image serves three different pruposes:
 - Backingup Docker Volumes
 - Restoring a Backup to a Docker Volume
-- Creating a file on your machine and link it to Azure Storage

 ## Backup a Docker Volume